-RSE should be calculated by dividing the mitigation risk reduction benefit by the mitigation cost estimate.
-The benefit-cost ratio calculation should be calculated by dividing the dollar value of mitigation risk reduction benefit by the mitigation cost estimate.
-The values in the numerator and denominator should be present values to ensure the use of comparable measurements of benefits and costs.
-The risk reduction benefits should reflect the full set of benefits that are the results of the incurred costs.
+Supplemental Calculations expected value of the Cost-Benefit Approach, such as tail value, it does so without prejudice to the right of parties to the RAMP or GRC to challenge such Alternative Analysis.
+25. Cost-Benefit Ratios Calculation The Cost-Benefit Ratio calculation should be calculated by dividing the dollar value of Mitigation Benefit by the Mitigation cost estimate.
+The values in the numerator and denominator should be present values to ensure the use of comparable measurements of Benefits and costs.
+The Benefits should reflect the full set of Benefits that are the results of the incurred costs.
 For capital programs, the costs in the denominator should include incremental expenses made necessary by the capital investment.